Tetrapod: Crown group tetrapods

-A portion of tetrapod workers, led by French paleontologist Michel Laurin, prefer to restrict the definition of tetrapod to the crown group.
+A portion of tetrapod scientists, led by French paleontologist Michel Laurin, prefer to restrict the definition of tetrapod to the crown group.
 A crown group is a subset of a category of animal defined by the most recent common ancestor of living representatives.
 This cladistic approach defines "tetrapods" as the nearest common ancestor of all living amphibians (the lissamphibians) and all living amniotes (reptiles, birds, and mammals), along with all of the descendants of that ancestor.
 In effect, "tetrapod" is a name reserved solely for animals which lie among living tetrapods, so-called crown tetrapods.
 This is a node-based clade, a group with a common ancestry descended from a single "node" (the node being the nearest common ancestor of living species).

 Defining tetrapods based on the crown group would exclude many four-limbed vertebrates which would otherwise be defined as tetrapods.
 Devonian "tetrapods", such as Ichthyostega and Acanthostega, certainly evolved prior to the split between lissamphibians and amniotes, and thus lie outside the crown group.
 They would instead lie along the stem group, a subset of animals related to, but not within, the crown group.
 The stem and crown group together are combined into the total group, given the name Tetrapodomorpha, which refers to all animals closer to living tetrapods than to Dipnoi (lungfishes), the next closest group of living animals.
 Many early tetrapodomorphs are clearly fish in ecology and anatomy, but later tetrapodomorphs are much more similar to tetrapods in many regards, such as the presence of limbs and digits.